≡ Menu

 It is thought that…

-The Chart Polski “type” of sighthound was first bred around the 16th century, but the breed failed in popularity throughout the years.
-Then in the 1980’s, Polish dog breeders decided to “reclaim” their beloved Greyhound “type” breed and actively try to re-introduce the Chart Polski to the world.
+The Chart Polski “type” of Sighthound was first bred around the 16th century, but the breed failed in popularity throughout the years.
+Then, in the 1980s, Polish dog breeders decided to “reclaim” their beloved Greyhound “type” breed and actively tried to re-introduce the Chart Polski to the world.

-Hound group of dogs the Chart Polski was almost neglected to the point of going extinction – but Polski lovers everywhere wouldn’t let that happen.
-The Chart Polski Association of America was set up in the nineties as a way to promote the breed, but so far, they are not been fully recognized by the American Kennel Club.
+Belonging to the hound group of dogs, the Chart Polski was almost neglected to the point of going extinct – but Polski lovers everywhere wouldn’t let that happen.
+The Chart Polski Association of America was set up in the nineties to promote the breed, but so far, they have not been fully recognized by the American Kennel Club.

 Fortunately…

-Are dogs that hunt my sight.
-As a result, these dogs will have a tendency to be build for speed, and will also be looking off into the horizon, constantly be on alert, and ready to go at a moment’s notice.
+Are dogs that hunt my sight?
+As a result, these dogs will tend to be built for speed and looking off into the horizon, constantly being on alert and ready to go at a moment’s notice.

 So, what will your Chart Polski look like?

-Chart Polski’s are similar in appearance to a typically Greyhound, however, they tend to be bigger and more muscular as they have been bred to develop these qualities.
-If he is a healthy dog he shouldn’t weigh more than 95 pounds, and he ought to stand about 30 inches from the ground, give or take.
+That’s undoubtedly a more straightforward question: Where did the Chart Polski originate from?
+Because, like most sighthounds, the Chart Polski will be a dog that looks like it was built for speed.
+In other words, chart Polski’s are similar in appearance to a typical Greyhound.
+However, they tend to be bigger and more muscular as they have been bred to develop these qualities.
+If he is a healthy dog, he shouldn’t weigh more than 95 pounds and stand about 30 inches from the ground, give or take.

 As you can see…